 Hypomagnesemia does not always cause symptoms, but some early ones can include muscle twitching, numbness, and tingling.
-Without treatment, hypomagnesemia can cause health problems and reduce the body’s levels of calcium and potassium.
+Without treatment, hypomagnesemia can cause health problems and reduce the body’s calcium and potassium levels.

 In this article, we take a close look at what factors can cause low levels of magnesium.
 We also explore the effects of a magnesium deficiency on the body and methods of treatment.